PAT-series test cell for aqueous electrolytes and non-lithium battery systems

 The PAT series test cell for two- and three-electrode testing with aqueous electrolytes

-The PAT-Cell-Aqu is the newest battery test cell dedicated to the characterization of aqueous batteries.
+The PAT-Cell-Aqu is a battery test cell dedicated to the characterization of aqueous batteries.
 Functionally, the PAT-Core-Aqu comprises three components: the insulation sleeve with built-in separator and reference ring, and two 18 mm diameter current collectors, each contacted by a feed wire.

 By default, current collectors and feed wires are made of pure gold.
 The feed wires are held in place by plungers made of PEEK polymer.
 As a result, the PAT-Cell-Aqu does withstand most aqueous electrolytes such as sulfuric acid (up to 50% concentration) or potassium hydroxide solution.
 Other metals such as Pt and Ni are optionally available as current collectors, and may be easily replaced by the user.